AVISEngine/AVIS-Engine-Python-API/README.md

 Everything is ready to drive your simulated car.

 ## Requirements
-install requirements using the command below
+Install requirements using the command below

     pip install -r requirements.txt

 ## Simulator
 Actually the most important thing you have to install is the simulator.
 It's your car and you have to drive it.
-The Simulator is the *'Server'* part of the Communication.
+The simulator is the *'Server'* part of the communication.

 # Drive!
 Open up the simulator and make sure it's running correctly as you run it.